Tarunrj99/Automated-Email-Sending-System/googleappscript/README.md

 - Enforces daily/hourly limits with a 1-minute gap between emails.
 - Tracks sent emails with status and timestamps in the Google Sheet.
 - Allows local configuration overrides in the script.
+- Supports templates hosted in user's own GitHub repository or the project's `templates/` directory.
 - Provides emoji-enhanced logging for debugging.

 ---